sdegutis/90s.dev/site/public/guides/composites.md

 const label = <MyLabel text="hi" />
 ```

 This is fine, but there's no ability to let users theme it.
-It will always return the same thing.

 We can solve this by putting a lookup table in the middle: